 When an employee requests FMLA leave under this policy, he or she must provide the Town with notice of their need to use FMLA leave at least 30 days before the need arises when the need for leave is foreseeable or as soon as possible.
 Employees must follow their Department's usual procedures for requesting leave to the greatest extent possible.
-(See XX- Town's Request for FMLA Form)
+(See link below for required form)